fluid-project/infusion-docs/src/documents/IoCSS.md

         }
     },
     distributeOptions: [{
-        target: "{that > uploaderImpl}.options" // Target a directly nested component matching the context "uploaderImpl"
+        target: "{that > uploaderImpl}.options", // Target a directly nested component matching the context "uploaderImpl"
         source: "{that}.options", // Distribute ALL of our options there, except exclusions:
-        exclusions: ["components.uploaderContext", "components.uploaderImpl"], // options targetted directly at these subcomponents are left undisturbed in place
+        exclusions: ["components.uploaderContext", "components.uploaderImpl"] // options targetted directly at these subcomponents are left undisturbed in place

     }],
     progressiveCheckerOptions: {